Skip to content

 Jobs Execution Policy

 POST /jobs accepts process_scope and continuity for path/backend durable jobs.
-Unassigned path/backend jobs default to process_scope=per_fire, so each run uses a short-lived executor process that is released after terminal completion.
+Unassigned path/backend jobs default to process_scope=per_fire, so each run uses a daemon-spawned or backend-resumed executor process that is released after terminal completion.
+Reused persistent executors and explicitly assigned peers are not killed by per-fire cleanup.
 One-shot jobs default to continuity=fresh; recurring jobs default to continuity=resume, so the next fire resumes backend-native runtime context when a runtime session id is available.
 Use continuity=fresh to avoid backend resume.

 Jobs List Views